Increased-confidence adversarial examples for deep learning counter-forensics: Experiments

 We attacked images from the manipulated class only.
-In counter-forensic applications, in fact, it is reasonable to assume that the attack is only in one direction, since the attacker wants to pass off a manipulated image as an original one, i.e. he aims at causing a false negative error.
-Performance are measured on 500 attacked images, obtained by attacking a subset of manipulated images among those in the test set.
+In counter-forensic applications, in fact, it is reasonable to assume that the attack is conducted only in one direction, since the attacker wants to pass off a manipulated image as an original one to cause a false negative error.
+Performance are measured on 500 attacked images, obtained by attacking a subset of manipulated images from the test set.
 The Foolbox toolbox \cite{rauber2017foolbox} was used to implement the attacks.
-The parameters of the attacks were set as follows\footnote{For lack of space, for each attack, we report only the values of the foolbox input parameters.
-For their meaning and their relation with the parameters of the attack, we refer to \cite{rauber2017foolbox}.}.
+The parameters of the attacks were set as follows\footnote{For simplicity, we report only the values of the Foolbox input parameters for each attack.
+For their meaning and the correspondences with the parameters of the attacks, we refer to \cite{rauber2017foolbox}.}.
 For C\&W, all the parameters were set to the default values.
-For PGD, we set `epsilon' = 0.5 and `stepsize' = 0.05.
-The only exceptions are the attacks against $\phi_{\text{BC+net}}$, for which we considered smaller `stepsize' (=0.002) and `epsilon' (= 0.02) to achieve higher attack success rate.
+For PGD, we set `epsilon' = 0.3, `stepsize' = 0.005 and `iterations' = 100.
 A binary search is performed over `epsilon' and `stepsize' to optimize the choice of the hyperparameters, using the input values only for the initialization of the algorithm.
-For I-FGSM, we set `max\_epsilon' = 1 and `epsilons' = 100, and the maximum number of steps is 10 (default).
-Several values of $\varepsilon$ were considered given the input setting, the value which minimizes the distortion of the final attacked image with respect to the original one is eventually selected.
-For MI-FGSM, the multiplier for the gradient updating term was set to $\mu = 0.2$ (similar results were obtained with lower values of $\mu$).
+For I-FGSM, we set `epsilons' = 10 and `steps' = 100.
+For MI-FGSM, the parameters used in I-FGSM were also adopted and the decay factor of the accumulated gradient was set to $\mu = 0.2$ (similar results were obtained with lower values of $\mu$).
+For the comparison with the $\text{DI}^2\text{-FGSM}$, we followed the parameter setting in \cite{DI-IFGSM}, where $\varepsilon = 1/255$.
+We decreased this value to $0.002$ in the case of AWGN detection, for which letting $\varepsilon = 1/255$ results in a very low attack success rate.
+Besides, the input diversity is achieved by resizing the image to $r\times r$ with $r\in[100,128)$ and then randomly padding it to the size of $128\times128$, and the transformation probability is also set to 0.5, which is the same with that used in \cite{DI-IFGSM}.

-Several mismatch combinations of SN and TN were considered for both detection tasks, for the cases of cross-network, cross-training and cross-network-and-training.
-For sake of simplicity, we will only report the results for a subset of the cases, which is sufficient to draw the most significant conclusions.
+Several mismatch combinations of SN and TN were considered for all detection tasks, and the transferability of the adversarial examples for the cases of cross-network, cross-training and cross-network-and-training is investigated.
+In the following, we will only report the results for a subset of these cases, which is sufficient to draw the most significant conclusions.